mrpowers-io/spark-style-guide/README.md

 var animalList = List("dog", "cat", "goose")
 ```

-Singluar nouns should be used for single objects.
+Singular nouns should be used for single objects.

 ```scala
 val myCarColor = "red"